 The source of $21.85M in 'contributions and grants' has not been identified in available public records.
 A public records request to TNECD for all FastTrack grants administered by the Blount Partnership from 2017 to 2020 would likely answer this question.

-Did the District 8B commissioner attend SMTDA board meetings?
+Did the Townsend commissioner attend SMTDA board meetings?

 The annual reports document six consecutive years of board membership.
 They do not document attendance.
 A public records request to the SMTDA for meeting minutes and attendance records from 2019 to 2025 would answer this question.